spanner/radiant-reader-extension/README.md

 ## Configuration

+If you want to allow public registration, set `reader.allow_registration?` to true in your configuration.
+If it is false, then reader accounts can only be created by the administrator.

 Under multi_site Reader adds a `reader_layout` column to the site table and a layout-chooser to the site-edit view.

-In a single-site installation you will need these configuration lines:
+In a single-site installation you will also need these configuration entries:

 * reader.layout (should be the name of a radiant layout)
 * site.name
 * site.url

+The latter two are used in email notifications.

 ## Layouts